Explore Philadelphia: Best things to do In philly

 2. African American Museum in Philadelphia

-No visit to Philadelphia pa is complete without a trip to the African American Museum in Philadelphia.
-Immerse yourself in the culture and history of African Americans.
+On the list of interesting thing to do in Philadelphia, African American Museum is a must.
+Indulge in the culture and history of African Americans.
 See interactive exhibits, lectures, and seminars.

 Take part in one of their many special events—such as their annual Juneteenth celebration!
 Don’t miss out on the opportunity to expand your knowledge and better understand African American history.